Susan Cabot: 1960–1986: Seclusion and later life

-Cabot had a seven-year affair with King Hussein of Jordan and their only child was born out of wedlock in 1964.
+A declassified government memo in 2018 revealed that Cabot was invited by the CIA to a party with King Hussein of Jordan, who was in Los Angeles on a trip and desired female company.
+While she did not necessarily wish to accomplish the CIA goal of "go to bed with him", she went to the party and evidently found him charming.
+Cabot soon had a seven-year affair with King Hussein of Jordan (which the CIA was aware of) and their only child, Timothy Scott, was born out of wedlock in 1964.
 She received $1500 in monthly support from Hussein.
-In 1968, she married her second husband Michael Roman with whom she raised her son, Timothy Scott Roman, before again divorcing in 1983.
+In 1968, she married her second husband Michael Roman with whom she raised Timothy, before again divorcing in 1983.

 In the last years of her life, Cabot suffered from depression and suicidal thoughts, and was prey to a wide range of irrational, powerful fears.
 She was under a licensed psychologist's care, but the psychologist found her so troubled and ill that the sessions became "emotionally draining."
-Cabot became increasingly unable to care for herself; the interior of her home was littered with years of trash, and spoiled food lay everywhere.
+Cabot became increasingly unable to care for herself; the interior of her home was littered with spoiled food and old newspapers.
 In late 1986, Cabot's mental health deteriorated significantly.
 Despite the squalor of the home's interior, Cabot still maintained an "adequate" income despite having retired from acting, largely due to real estate investments and her fascination with vintage cars, which she regularly acquired, restored, and resold.

 Death

-On December 10, 1986, Cabot's 22-year-old son, Timothy Scott Roman, beat her to death in her home in the Encino neighborhood of Los Angeles, with a weightlifting bar.
+On December 10, 1986, Cabot's 22-year-old son, Timothy Scott Roman, bludgeoned her to death in her home in the Encino neighborhood of Los Angeles, with a weightlifting bar.
 He was charged with second-degree murder.

 At trial, Roman testified that his mother had awakened him while screaming, not recognizing him, and calling for her mother, Elizabeth.
 When he attempted to call emergency services, she attacked him with a barbell bar and a scalpel.
 Roman seized the bar from her and beat her repeatedly on the head.

 He then hid the bar and scalpel, and told police that a man in a ninja mask had killed his mother (believing no one would believe his story about her mental illness).
-Roman's defense attorneys claimed their client's aggressive reaction to his mother's attack was due to the drugs he took to counteract his dwarfism and pituitary gland problems as part of treatments for his Creutzfeldt-Jakob disease.
+Roman's defense attorneys claimed their client's aggressive reaction to his mother's attack was due to the drugs he took to counteract his dwarfism and pituitary gland problems because the drugs were linked to Creutzfeldt–Jakob disease (CJD) prion contamination.

 At the close of the trial, prosecutors changed the charge to involuntary manslaughter, as no evidence had been presented at trial to support premeditation (which was required for a murder conviction).
 Superior Court Judge Darlene E. Schempp deliberated 10 minutes, and then convicted Roman of involuntary manslaughter.
-Roman, who had already spent 2 1/2 years in jail, was sentenced to three years' probation on November 28, 1989.
+Roman, who had already spent 2 1/2 years in jail, was sentenced to three years' probation on November 28, 1989, and ordered to seek psychiatric counseling.
+He was given credit for the time he had already served in jail awaiting trial.

-Roman died of complications from CJD on January 22, 2003, aged 38.